Quantum loop groups and shuffle algebras via Lyndon words: Shuffle algebras of Feigin-Odesskii and Enriquez

-First of all, we need to show that the formula~\eqref{eqn:pair shuf generators} gives rise to a well-defined pairing $\CA^+\otimes \UUm\to \BQ(q)$.
-To do this, we need to acknowledge the fact that relations \eqref{eqn:rel 0 affine} and \eqref{eqn:rel 1 affine} (or more precisely, the opposite of these relations, since we are using $f$'s instead of $e$'s) imply linear relations between the various $f_{i_1,-d_1} \dots f_{i_k,-d_k}$, and we need to check that these relations also hold in the right-hand side of \eqref{eqn:pair shuf generators}.
-Explicitly, the equalities in question read:
+To see this, we need to acknowledge the fact that relations \eqref{eqn:rel 0 affine} and \eqref{eqn:rel 1 affine} (or more precisely, the opposite of these relations, since we are using $f$'s instead of $e$'s) imply linear relations between the various $f_{i_1,-d_1} \dots f_{i_k,-d_k}$, and we need to check that these relations also hold in the right-hand side of \eqref{eqn:pair shuf generators}.
+Explicitly, we have:

 for all $i,j \in I$ and all $r, s \in \BZ$, and:

 for all distinct $i, j \in I$ and all $r_1, \dots, r_{1-a_{ij}}, s\in \BZ$.
 If we multiply the above formulas both on the left and the right with arbitrary products of $f$'s, then we obtain various linear relations between products $f_{i_1,-d_1} \dots f_{i_k,-d_k}$.
 The issue as to why these linear relations hold in the right-hand side of~\eqref{eqn:pair shuf generators} is an interesting, but straightforward, exercise that we leave to the interested reader: in the case of~\eqref{eqn:relation 1} it is because any rational function $R \in \CA^+$ can be written as in~\eqref{eqn:shuf} with $r$ a Laurent polynomial, while in the case of~\eqref{eqn:relation 2} it is because this $r$ satisfies the wheel conditions~\eqref{eqn:wheel}.
 Details can be found in~\cite[\S2--3]{E1} and~\cite{DJ}, cf.\ our proof of Proposition~\ref{prop:image affine}.